mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 This particular form for the positional encoding was chosen because the value for the encoding at a given position
 $PE_{pos+k}$ can be represented as a linear function of values for the encoding at earlier positions $PE_{pos}$.
 This follows from trigonometric identities and is equivalent to saying that a given token can learn to attend to earlier tokens in a sequence.
-This is a **crucial** property for the Transformer.
+This is an **essential** property for the Transformer.

 ### Multi-head Attention

 The multi-head attention operation is one of the main contributions of this model.
 So let's dive into how it works.

 At a high-level, an attention operation is designed to help a certain token in a natural language architecture focus on certain aspects of another part of the model, usually another collection of tokens.
-Keep in mind that attention operations can be used in other problem domains like computer vision.
+Keep in mind that attention operations can be used in other problem domains like computer vision, even though here we are focusing on natural language.

 More formally, an attention takes a *query*, computes some weights with respect to a set of *keys*, and uses those weights to form a weighted combination of a collection of *values*.
 In mathematical terms, the Transformer attention can be